PDCMFinder/pdcm-submission/docs/validation/how-to-use.md

 ### Step 3: Generating the validation report and fixing the errors

-1. **Validator** will generate a validation report with error, if any, which can be resolved with help of the error messages generated and by refering to the [Data dictionay.](/dictionary)
+1. **Validator** will generate a validation report with error, if any, which can be resolved with help of the error messages generated and by refering to the [Validation report page](/docs/validation/error-report) and [Data dictionay.](/dictionary)

 ### Step 4: Submitting your models to CancerModels.org